Frequently Asked Questions (FAQs)

 What is the deadline to register to vote or to update my registration information?

-The registration deadline is October 22, fifteen days prior to Election Day.
+The registration deadline is October 21, fifteen days prior to Election Day.
 (Missed the deadline?
-Visit sfelections.org, “Registration for Special Circumstances”).
+Visit sfelections.org, “Registration for Special Circumstances.”)

 When and where can I vote on Election Day?

 You may vote at your polling place or at the Voting Center at City Hall or San Francisco State University on Election Day from 7 a.m. to 8 p.m.
 Your polling place address is shown on the back cover of your Voter Information Pamphlet.
 You can also find it at sfelections.org/pollsite or call (415) 554-4375.
-The City Hall Voting Center is located outside Room 48.
+The Voting Center at City Hall is located outside Room 48.
 The Voting Center at San Francisco State University is located at 798 State Drive, Towers Conference Center.

 Is there any way to vote before Election Day?